 This failure to internalise accomplishments can prove problematic, especially if you’re wanting to make major career strides.
 If you’re continually fearful you don’t measure up, you’ll find it difficult to make the most of your potential, or you may hesitate to put yourself forward for the next career step your experience and ability really deserve.

 Remember, you haven’t come this far because you’ve winged it – you’ve earned it, and it’s healthy to remind yourself of this from time to time.
 Make a point of thinking about how far you’ve already come, and your achievements – think back to awards, successful projects and positive feedback from people you respect.
 None of this came your way by accident.

 Sign: You try to be a workplace super hero

-Another tell-tale sign of an ‘imposter’ is an inherent need to be the very best.
+Another tell-tale sign of an ‘impostor’ is an inherent need to be the very best.
 If you can’t meet your impossibly high standards without help, you perceive it to be a failure – which of course only perpetuates the toxic cycle of self-sabotaging perfectionism.
-From sports stars to CEOs, imposter syndrome is a psychological phenomenon that many of us will face in our careers.
+From sports stars to CEOs, impostor syndrome is a psychological phenomenon that many of us will face in our careers.

 Solution: Lean on others

 There’s no shame in asking for help or admitting you don’t have the answer to something.
 Reach out for support from a mentor or trusted co-worker to get the job done.
 Feeling less stressed about the task at hand will increase your confidence about what you’re trying to do.

 If you don’t have a support network in place at work, this might be the time to ask for one or seek a workplace that does.
 It’s good to ask yourself whether your negative thinking has created your workplace environment or the other way around.